mrmap-community/mrmap/docs/installation/1-postgresql.md

 ## Database Creation

 At a minimum, we need to create a database for MrMap and assign it a username and password for authentication.
 This is done with the following commands.
-We also add the postgis extension at this stage as this has to be done as the root user.
+We also add the postgis extension at this stage as this has to be done by the root user.

 !!! danger
     **Do not use the password from the example.** Choose a strong, random password to ensure secure database authentication for your MrMap installation.